JesseBrown1980/AI-healthCare-project/INSTALL.md

 #### Cross-application notifications
 - Set `NOTIFICATION_URL` to an HTTPS endpoint that should receive patient analysis results via POST.
+- Provide `SLACK_WEBHOOK_URL` to forward critical alerts to Slack, and enable notifications globally with `ENABLE_NOTIFICATIONS=true`.
 - The backend will attach `X-Correlation-ID` headers for traceability.
+Include `notify=true` on `/api/v1/analyze-patient` requests to deliver alerts.

 ---